5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 <summary><strong>DSDT-less config (recommended)</strong></summary>

 ### Hotpatch-based config (DSDT-less)
-This config is for running macOS without a patched DSDT – it relies solely on binary Renames and ACPI Hotpatches (SSDTs) instead, which is the recommended method for using OpenCore anyway.
+This config is for running macOS without a patched `DSDT` – it relies solely on binary Renames and ACPI Hotpatches (SSDTs) instead, which is the recommended method for using OpenCore anyway.
 You need to rename it to `config.plist` in order to make it bootable.

-Since this method does not rely on the presence of a patched DSDT which might mismatch the system's DSDT for the installed BIOS Version, the process of hotpatching is more precise and independent of the installed BIOS version.
+Since this method does not rely on a patched DSDT which might mismatch the system's DSDT for the installed BIOS, the process of hotpatching is more precise and independent of the installed BIOS version.

-So, instead of just replacing the whole system `DSDT` with a patched one during boot, only the things which need fixing are patched-in on the fly during boot.
-This makes the system boot faster, runs smoother and snappier.
+So, instead of just replacing the whole system `DSDT` with a patched one during the boot process, only the things which need fixing are patched-in on the fly.
+This makes the system boot faster, run smoother and snappier and slightly improves overall performance as well.

-The default config is for T530 Models with HD+ displays (≥1600x900 px).
-If you have a model with a HD panel you need to selecr the correct Framebuffer-Patch for IntelHD 4000 (`AAPL,ig-platform-id 03006601`).
-It is integrated in the config but is deactivated by a `#`.
+**NOTE**: by default, the iGPU (IntelHD 4000) is configured for T530 models with `HD+` panels (≥1600x900 px).
+If you have a model with a `HD` panel (1366x768), you need to enable the other Framebuffer-Patch under `DevicePropeties` instead.
+See the section "Preparation: Do's and Dont's" for Details.
 </details>
 <details>
 <summary><strong>DSDT-based config</strong></summary>